 Another couple of options in Brodick – especially if you are looking for a local pint – are Brodick Golf Course and The Ormidale Hotel.
 The golf course menu changes, but this year (April 2019) we had some parsnip soup, which was well deserved after a walk from Sannox over the saddle!
 The Ormidale menu changes too, but we’ve had a vegan curry there before – and more importantly (!), they do curly fries (you can request them to be fried in vegetable oil).

 Lastly, in Brodick there is the chippy – amazing chips! – at the ferry terminal called Hooked and Crooked, which is quite often queued out the door.
 Before the chippy, there is the Douglas Hotel.
 We’ve had soup in hotel bar before (2018).
 There is a curry on the bar menu and a nut roast too (both, as of 2019).

 Moving on from the Capital City of the Kingdom of Arran, the next town and second to the throne is Lamlash with views to Holy Isle.
 There are a couple of place’s we’ve eaten here.

-The first is The Drift Inn, which does a mean beetroot and chickpea burger made onsite (sometimes with and without a roll depending on stock) – although this seems to have changed to a sweet potato burger now (2019).
+The first place in Lamlash is The Drift Inn, which does a mean beetroot and chickpea burger made onsite (sometimes with and without a roll depending on stock) – note that the burger seems to have changed to a sweet potato burger now (2019).
 They also have veggie haggis, neeps and tatties and on occasion the veggie special on the board will be vegan – or a vegan version available.
 The Drift Inn has a good vibe and a selection of Scottish drinks and an army of gins, whiskies and other spirits that might tickle your fancy.
 They also do a mean soup.
 Roasted pepper soup photo below.